HigherOrderCO/Kind/THEOREMS.md

 That's the principle of explosion: from an absurd, we can derive any other absurd.
 That's why `Empty` is so useful.
-If we can derive `Empty` from a theorem, then that thing is definitely false.
-For example, let's prove that `1 == 2` is not true.
+If we can derive `Empty` from a theorem, then that theorem is definitely false.
+For example, let's prove that `1 == 0` is not true.
 We write a function:

 ```
 one_neq_zero(e: 1 == 0): Empty
   ?a
 ```

+Which stands for "if 1 == 0, then we can construct an element of the Empty type".
+Which can be read as "1 == 0 is a false theorem".

 Check with `fmjs Main`: